-- An explanation of sexual harassment consistent with guidance issued by the department in consultation with the division of human rights;
+- include an explanation of sexual harassment consistent with guidance issued by the Department of Labor in consultation with the Division of Human Rights

-- Examples of conduct that would constitute unlawful sexual harassment;
+- include examples of conduct that would constitute unlawful sexual harassment

-- Information concerning the federal and state statutory provisions concerning sexual harassment and remedies available to victims of sexual harassment; and
+- include information concerning the federal and state statutory provisions concerning sexual harassment and remedies available to victims of sexual harassment

-- Information concerning employees’ rights of redress and all available forums for adjudicating complaints.
+- include information concerning employees’ rights of redress and all available forums for adjudicating complaints

 No employee should have to work in a stressful and threatening environment caused by sexual harassment.
 Management needs to take action immediately in response to a complaint of harassment.
 Depending on the situation, these actions will include: